fruitSalad266/snowflake1/README.md

 # Snowflake Generator
-This is a Figma plugin that generates snowflakes randomly in a pattern.
+This is a [Figma](https://figma.com) plugin that generates snowflakes randomly in a pattern.
 Snowflakes were created using Alex's [Snowflake](https://www.figma.com/community/plugin/1434601307616372925/snowflake) Figma plugin.

 Options include number of snowflakes, spread between the snowflakes on both the x and y axes.
-Snowflakes are placed based on an elementary implementation of Perlin noise.
+Snowflakes are placed based on a custom implementation of [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).

 ## Local development
 Download the repo and move it to your /Figma/app-124.x.x folder.